Migrating

 input types) is now a "recommended" dependency only.

-If you are using GraphQL file uploads, you need to add ecodev/graphql-upload
+If you are using GraphQL file uploads, you need to add ecodev/graphql-upload to your composer.json by running this command:

 $ composer require ecodev/graphql-upload